 The Heart of Texas Foundation carefully chose the terms “Field Minister” and “Field Ministry” to identify the heart of this work.
 The Texas Department of Criminal Justice accepted the Texas Field Ministers Program through the submission of the document including the terms Field Minister and Field Ministry.
 The document went through three more revisions before submission of the final board-approved version from The Heart of Texas Foundation to the Texas Department of Criminal Justice on August 8, 2013.

 The Texas Department of Criminal Justice accepted the Texas Field Ministers Program in 2014 and created its own policy statements for Field Ministers.
 Everything was ready for the graduates to be appointed as Field Ministers.
 Two weeks after the first graduation held on May 11, 2015, the 33 graduates were appointed as the first Field Ministers and transferred to seven prisons in carefully selected teams and locations.
-The transition from general population inmate to student to Field Minister marks the dedication, planning, and work from the earliest days to now of The Heart of Texas Foundation with state executive and legislative officials, the Texas Department of Criminal Justice, and Southwestern Baptist Theological Seminary—without any of whom the quality of the Texas Field Ministers Program would not be what it is today.
+The transition from general population inmate to student to Field Minister marks the dedication, planning, and work from the earliest days to now of The Heart of Texas Foundation with state executive and legislative officials, and the Texas Department of Criminal Justice—without any of whom the quality of the Texas Field Ministers Program would not be what it is today.

 Our first project: